MLLT PARCELS

 and threatened and endangered species.

 We are also fortunate to have a close working relationship with Lake Meddybemps Association.
-They participate in a number of studies, including an annual loon count, conducted for 10 years.
+They participate in a number of studies, including an annual loon count, conducted for over 10 years.
 Additionally, in the summer of 2021, groups of Meddybemps Lake property owners undertook the first annual plant survey of the lake’s shoreline to create a baseline of existing conditions and assess the presence/absence of invasive plant species.
 These community-led efforts will continue to complement the initiatives undertaken by the Moosehorn Refuge and Meddybemps Lake Land Trust.

 The MLLT properties were protected from development by the previous owner, and his desire to maintain the ecological health of the properties was a primary incentive for his transfer of the land to the MLLT.
 The members of the trust are committed to efforts that maintain the health of this treasured landscape, for its role in wildlife habitat, climate regulation, outdoor experiences, educational opportunities, and economic benefit for local citizens.
 With its educational programs and public space projects, the MLLT will continue to work to